Second Grade Reading

 Knowing your antonyms from your synonyms is an important part of the second grade writing curriculum, and it's a real boon for vocabulary.
 Here's a fun game to help develop this skill in your child.

-Here's a thought-provoking activity to make new vocabulary words "stick" in the mind of your second grader.
+Here's a thought-provoking activity to make new vocabulary words "stick" in the mind of your young learner.